 Now, he can enable/disable other tabs for this section:

-That’s all about the Configuration done from admin end.
-Now, moving on to the Seller end and let’s see how the Sellers manage the configuration to connect their Etsy store with admin’s marketplace.
+That’s all about the Configuration done from the admin end.
+Furthermore, moving on to the Seller end and let’s see how the Sellers manage the configuration to connect their Etsy store with the admin’s marketplace.

-As soon as the admin installs the Shopify-Etsy Connector feature app in Multivendor App, a new sub-menu gets added in the Configuration menu of the Seller Panel.
+As soon as the admin installs the Shopify-Etsy Connector feature app in Multivendor App.
+Also, a new sub-menu gets added in the Configuration menu of the Seller Panel.

-Clicking on the “Etsy Configuration“, Seller will be asked to enter his/her Etsy store’s details such as Etsy Shop Name, API key and Secret key.
+Clicking on the “Etsy Configuration“, Seller needs to enter his/her Etsy store’s details such as Etsy Shop Name, API key, and Secret key.

 How to get API & Secret Key?